genevate/style_guides/programming/languages/ruby.md

           "Hi"
         end

+## Macros

+* Macros are methods which dynamically generated methods, classes, and/or modules at class/module load time.
+Examples:
+    * attr_reader
+    * attr_accessor

 ## Threads

 * Use .handle_interrupt over #raise or #kill to safely handle asynchronise interrupts.
 NOTE: These are hard to